 From Lake Pukaki you can turn down the incredible road towards the looming Mt Cook at its far end.
 Mount Cook National Park offers some of the best hiking in the country and has many options from short gentle hikes to multi day tramps.
-The best hikes here include the amazing but easy Hooker Valley Track (Currently closed due to damaged bridges) and the hike up the the Sealy Tarns as well as the Muller Hut Track which can be done in a single day or two days staying in the hut overnight.
+The best hikes here include the amazing but easy Hooker Valley Track (Closed when we visited) and the hike up the the Sealy Tarns as well as the Muller Hut Track which can be done in a single day or two days staying in the hut overnight.
 Even if you don’t want to hike the views from the village of Mt Cook are amazing and there are some short and gentle walks in the valleys too.

 Twizel is a small town just 10km on from Pukaki and is an ideal place to stay overnight if you want to take more time on the trip or have two days here.
 It makes a good stop off point for fuel and food too.

 The most logical progression on from Tekapo, Pukaki and Mt Cook is to continue on through the mountain passes towards two of the countries most incredible and well known mountain towns, Wanaka and Queenstown.
 Lake Tekapo is an idea overnight stop whilst travelling towards these town towns.